ccd330/README-generator/README.md

 All dependencies must be installed prior to using application.
 Please make sure you are in the root folder when running the code.

+## Contributions
+  This project was completed by Claudia (ccd330).

 ## Video

 Please view a demonstration of the application in action here: https://drive.google.com/file/d/1cmslqOpUc03ArBZ9cCrd9TWK-t0dvTcn/view?usp=sharing

+## Questions
+Have a question about this project?
+Feel free to reach me at claudiacdavis@gmail.com, and see more of work my at https://github.com/ccd330.